Linear classification methods for multivariate repeated measures data -- a simulation study: Methods

-In this section, we will describe the traditional repeated measures LDA, its robust versions and the nonparametric longitudinal SVM for classification of nonnormally distributed repeated measures data.
-We consider a situation with a categorical outcome variable $i \in \{0,1\}$ (corresponding to two distinct groups) and $n = n_0 + n_1$ samples, where measurements of $p$ variables are taken at $t$ consecutive time points.
-We consider complete data, i.e. for each individual $j \in \{1,\dots,n_i\}$, each measurement $l = 1,\dots,p$ is taken at each time point $k=1,\dots,t$. \\ Table \ref{over} gives an overview of the considered methods.
-Furthermore, we describe the nonparamtric bootstrap approach for estimation of the methods' performance in the original data \citep{Wahl2016}, the simulation setup and the reference datasets.
+In the following section, we will describe the traditional repeated measures LDA, which relies on the multivariate normality assumption, its robust versions and the nonparametric longitudinal SVM for classification of nonnormally distributed repeated measures data.
+We will compare the performance of these methods in a neutral comparison study with respect to multiple performance measures.
+An overview of the considered methods is given in Table \ref{over}.
+Each classification method is considered in combination with or without previous outlier removal by trimming algorithms.
+An overview of the steps in the simulation study is shown in Table \ref{simproc}.
+Further details are included in Section \ref{sim_soft}.\\ We consider a situation with a categorical outcome variable $y \in \{0,1\}$, where measurements of $d$ variables are taken at $t$ consecutive time points instead of only a single time point in $n = n_0 + n_1$ individuals.
+We consider complete data, i.e. for each individual $j \in \{1,\dots,n_i\}$, each measurement $l = 1,\dots,d$ is taken at each time point $k = 1,\dots,t$.
+The aim is to estimate a classification rule from the (training) data that can classify new observations (from separate independent test data) into one of two groups.\\